whyorean/AuroraStore/.gitlab/issue_templates/Bug-Report.md

 <!---
 - If possible, include a logcat of the issue and upload on dogbin or nekobin, otherwise remove this section.
 - The simplest way to get logs is by using Matlog or similar apps to start logging, then do your steps and save the logs as a .txt file.
-- Upload the .tt file or copy/paste to https://del.dog/ or https://nekobin.com/ and paste your link after this comment section.
+- Upload the .txt file or copy/paste to https://del.dog/ or https://nekobin.com/ and paste your link after this comment section.
 -->

 ## Additional context